LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Needs work if any of the following are true:
-* Project uses jQuery or some other library, plugin or borrowed code snippet.
+* Project uses jQuery, some other library, or one or more code snippets or plugins.
-* Any JavaScript is added directly to the HTML file instead of linked from external files.
+* Uses inline JavaScript instead of keeping all JavaScript in external JS files.
-* Any markup for the student list and pagination buttons is added directly in the HTML file instead of being created dynamically with JavaScript.
+* Components of the HTML markup for the student list or pagination buttons are added directly in the HTML instead of being created dynamically with JavaScript.
 ```

 ##### Need Work Feedback Template

 ```
-Nice work so far, but it looks like you've added something to your project that you weren't supposed to add.
+It looks like you utilized snippets, plugins, or libraries in your project or there's a problem with how you're adding the student data and pagination buttons.
 ```

 #### Meets Expectations